 The Title IX Coordinator, Stephenie Vergnetti, may be reached at 570-702-8944 or email@example.com.
 To learn more about Title IX, visit the U.S. Department of Education website.
 To learn more about Johnson College or to file a report, click here.

-All students, faculty, staff and guests are encouraged to report criminal incidents, accidents and other emergencies to the Public Safety Department, Title IX Coordinator and/or a Campus Security Authority (CSA).
+All students, faculty, staff and guests are encouraged to report criminal incidents, accidents and other emergencies to the Safety Committee, Title IX Coordinator and/or Human Resources.

 Campus security authorities are required to disclose any Clery Act reportable incident or crime to the Human Resource Department and, in cases of sexual harassment or violence, to the Title IX Coordinator.